9 tips to go green in the coffee sector

 Tips:

-• Use this calculator to measure your ecological footprint.
+- Use this calculator to measure your personal ecological footprint.
 This example is not directly related to coffee production.
 However, it can help you understand how you personally contribute to your ecological footprint.
-It will also encourage you to take action concerning your coffee production, sourcing and processing.
+It will also encourage you to act concerning your coffee production, sourcing and processing.

 Promote agroforestry practices and reduce deforestation

 The demand for coffee worldwide continues to grow.
-As a result, farmers are clearing ever more land for coffee farming.
+As a result, farmers are clearing more land for coffee farming.
 This means that more forested areas could be turned into coffee fields.
 This risks harming delicate ecosystems that contain unique creatures and plants.
 It also harms important natural processes, like supplying clean water and preventing flooding.
 This harms the climate.
-We may need 10–20 million extra hectares of land (estimated by FAOSTAT) for coffee production in the future, on top of the 10 million hectares used currently.

 Farmers sometimes cut down trees to grow coffee without any shade trees.
 This process is called ‘full sun monoculture’.
 The yield of full-sun coffee farms decreases very quickly after it reaches its peak.
 This is because of the loss of biodiversity, frequent use of chemicals and rapid loss of soil health to support coffee production.
 When the yield decreases, farmers cut down more trees to expand their farms.